Nakul Dubey

 Before joining politics in 2007, Dubey was an advocate by profession, practising in Lucknow High Court.
 He was also elected as a member of the Bar Council of Uttar Pradesh in 2006, securing the maximum votes in the state.

 Dubey quit his career as a lawyer in 2007 and contested the Uttar Pradesh Vidhan Sabha elections in the Mahona constituency as a BSP candidate.
 He was Minister of Urban Development, Environment and Prohibition during 2007–12.

 In 2012, Dubey contested the Legislative Assembly elections in Bakshi Kaa Talab constituency, Lucknow district.
-He lost by a margin of few hundred votes.
+He lost by nearly 2,000 votes.

 Subsequently, in the 2014 Lok Sabha elections, Dubey stood as a candidate in Lucknow.
 Again, he did not win.

+In the 2017 Uttar Pradesh Legislative Elections Bahujan Samaj Party candidate Dubey lost to Bharatiya Janata Party candidate Avinash Trivedi by a margin of 17,584 votes.

 Dubey was given the Jawaharlal Nehru National Urban Renewal Mission Award for the best work in Kanpur.

-In the year 2019, he contested Lok Sabha elections from Sitapur on BSP seat but lost to Rajesh Verma of BJP.
+In 2019, he contested Lok Sabha elections from Sitapur on BSP seat but lost to Rajesh Verma of BJP.

 In May 2022 he joined the Indian National Congress.